jon-jacky/Piety/editors/eden.md

 bottom.
 You can edit modules and write them out, then use the Python interpreter to import or reload modules, call their functions, and inspect and update their data structures.
+Or, you can bypass the file system and run
+Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer.

 ## Running eden ##